More About Us

 After her death Friends, including William Tuke, visited this York Asylum and were shocked to see inmates chained up and living in squalid conditions.
 This led to William Tuke appealing to all Quakers across the country for funds to buy land and build a purpose-built hospital and thus The Retreat was founded in 1792 and opened in 1796.

-It became the pioneer of treatment as the moral treatment approach was epitomized by treating the individuals with respect as a whole person in homely and genteel surroundings.
+It became the pioneer of treatment.
+The moral treatment approach was epitomized by treating the individuals with respect as a whole person in homely and genteel surroundings.
 Initially, the total cost for Quakers was 8 guineas a week.

 If we roll ahead a bit, The Retreat York Benevolent Fund was established in 1919 and its primary purpose was to assist members of The Religious Society of Friends, and those "closely connected with Friends", to meet the cost of treatment at The Retreat or elsewhere where they are unable to meet the full fees payable because they are in "straightened circumstances".
 The intention in setting up the Fund was "to lessen in many Friends’ families the burden which mental affliction inevitably brings."